bwinter/tha/misc/MISC_THOUGHTS.md

 This file contains some thoughts I have run into along my THA facilitation journey.

-It's possible some of this would be better in a Github Issue -- Slack is a good way to have a conversation but threads of thought become undescoverable pretty quickly.
+It's possible some of this would be better in a Github Issue -- Slack is a good way to have a conversation but threads of thought become undiscoverable pretty quickly.
 Maybe outcomes need to get moved into here 🤔 -- maybe some things just get their 15 min of fame before fading.